kbase/narrative/docs/testing.md

 ***JavaScript***

 `test/testConfig.json`
-This just needs the path to the token file (with pre-pended slash), such as `"/test/narrativetest.tok"`
+This just needs the path to the token file (with pre-pended slash), such as `"/test/narrativetest.tok"`.

 *TODO (10/24/2017): Unify these token configs!*

+***Frontend integration tests***

+There are currently two options here.
+1. Use the same token file as described above.
+2. Set your token in the `KBASE_TEST_TOKEN` environment variable before running integration tests.

 ### Testing with Github Actions and Codecov